Noah-Huppert/wallet-service/README.md

 The HTTP API's health endpoint returns the API version.
 Client configuration files have a schema version field.
-The Python SDK knows its own version and knows which versions of the API and client configuration schema with which it is compatible.
+The Python SDK knows its own version and knows which versions of the API and client configuration schema are compatible.